• Skip to main content

 The protein and main ingredient options are many for this versatile recipe.
 Also, the topping ingredients are optional but fun to add to the pot pie soup.
 Swap out any of the following to personalize this homemade pot pie soup recipe:

-• Pot Pie Protein Options - chicken, turkey, beef, ham, venison, lamb, cod, shrimp, salmon, or lobster
+• Pot Pie Protein Options - chicken, turkey, beef, venison, lamb, cod, shrimp, salmon, or even lobster.
+Like my recipe for Slow Cooker Navy Bean & Ham, leftover ham works well too.

 • Pot Pie Vegetarian Options - broccoli, mushrooms, cauliflower, tofu, beans, potatoes, or any combination